Policy on Academic Honesty

 Plagiarism

-Plagiarism is a kind of fraud: passing off someone else's work or ideas as your own in order to get a higher mark.
+Plagiarism is a form of fraud: passing off someone else's work or ideas as your own in order to get a higher mark.
 Plagiarism is treated very seriously.
 The assignments you hand in must represent your own work.
-You must acknowledge anyone else's ideas you have used.
+You must acknowledge anyone else's ideas or works you have used, whether it was by a human or generated by an AI tool such as ChatGPT or Copilot or Claude.
 Discussion on assignments is encouraged, but please do your own work (unless the task is specifically designed as a group project).

-If source code (to enhance) or other material from the WWW is used to complete your lab assignments, it should be acknowledged and a priori permission should be sought.
-Taking source code from a peer or the WWW or a book to complete a lab makes you culpable.
+If source code (to enhance) or other material from the WWW or generated by an AI assistant is used to complete your assignment or project, it should be clearly acknowledged and a priori permission should be sought.
+Taking source code from a peer or the WWW or a book or with AI generation to complete a your course work makes you culpable.

 If I think cheating might have occurred, evidence will be gathered and forwarded to the University Board on Student Discipline and they will decide.
 If it is determined that cheating has occurred, an F grade will be awarded.